Please Comply With the Dx Code of Conduct

 First, let me apologize to everyone who has answered my low band CQs but whose signal I could not make out.
 I have a lot of noise at my urban QTH which remains a serious problem despite my constant efforts to "cut the noise".
 I keep trying to hear better so please keep calling!
 My latest effort has been to raise my 320 foot BOG off the ground to about 2 1/2 feet and - what a difference that made!
 It hears much better than either of my two phased arrays (see below), both of which are a big improvement over my vertical!

 I was first licensed as a Novice in 1974 and soon upgraded to General Class (WB6AHQ).
 My license lapsed while I was in college (I kept my trusty Hallicrafters SX-117 and Heathkit DX100 - for a while).
 I was reintroduced to ham radio in 1990, first holding N6XLU, then KK6HJ and finally my current call - AA6VB.
-I am now a semi-avid Dx'er, spending about 99 percent of my time on CW (though my skills could use considerable improvement).
+I am now an avid Dx'er, spending about 99 percent of my time on CW (though my skills could use considerable improvement).
 I have a microphone, but I'm not sure it works.

-Several years ago I got hooked on the low bands and now concentrate on 160 and 80 meters, where I spend the large majority of my operating time.
+Some years ago I got hooked on the low bands and now concentrate on 160 and 80 meters, where I spend the large majority of my operating time.
 I use a vertical made of aluminum tubing 60 feet high, with a base loading coil 7 inches in diameter made of very heavy guage copper wire.
 The base of the antenna is three feet off the ground and is fed there.

 I am subject to the dreaded "CC&Rs" which prohibit any "unsightly shortwave antennas or supports".
 While beauty is certainly in the eye of the beholder, I don't want to push the envelope and decided not to put up a tower, at least for now.
 I recently installed a Mosley MP-33 WARC 4 element beam (12 foot boom) at 32 feet (ugh!) on a push up mast.
-I figured a small beam would help me get the countries I need for Honor Roll, since most are a long way from here and difficult to hear on the vertical.
+I figured a small beam would help me get the countries I need for Honor Roll, since most are a long way from here and are often difficult to hear.
 I also use an elevated SteppIR BigIR Vertical at 25 feet with 42 elevated radials (6 for each band) for 40 through 10 meters (works surprisingly well) and a 3 element M2 beam for 6 meters.
 I had a 55 foot tower at my prior qth with a Force 12 20/40 meter beam, WARC Dipole, and a 10/15 meter beam.
 That was great fun, but those days are long gone!

 The switchbox pictured above allows the low band antenna to shift from 160 meters to 80 meters, and also allows a small amount of inductance to be added or subtracted from the system.
 This moves the resonant point of the antenna up or down on the 160 meter band, and between 80 and 75 meters.